 Eight years ago, Adobe acquired Behance – the leading online community and social media platform for creative professionals, which is often referred to as “The LinkedIn for Creatives.”
 Back then, Behance had about 1 million members.
 Since that time, with Behance’s inclusion into Creative Cloud (even with the free level), growth and participation have exploded – and the Behance community now boasts over 24 million members receiving 70 million project views per month.

 With Behance, you can easily upload your photographs, projects, or portfolios and gain a fantastic way to showcase, share, and get exposure for your work as well as receive feedback from your creative peers, and get inspired for future work.
 You can publish many types of media such as images, text, illustrations, video and audio, and follow statistics on how many views your projects are getting, and potentially make money.
-There’s even a helpful job list for creatives and freelancers, with hundreds of employment opportunities.
+There’s even a helpful job list for creatives and freelancers, with over 1,000 available employment opportunities.

 Per the company’s recent Financial Analyst Meeting, “the Creative Cloud business has grown ~85% in three years.”
 Three years ago, at the end of 2017, analysts pegged the number of CC paid subscribers at 12 million.
 So, updating for year-end 2020, this gives an estimated new total of 22+ million subscribers.

 This strange, tumultuous year has changed the way we all live and work.
 To help creative people around the world overcome the unique challenges of 2020, Adobe is launching today the Creative Cloud 2021 release – with hundreds of improvements to help creatives level up their skills, work efficiently together, get more done, and succeed in new forms of creation.
 And fittingly, it’s all happening online this week at the annual MAX conference, which is 100% free and 100% virtual for the very first time.